adamjkb/bark/docs/client-extension-api-reference.md

 ### `findChildren`

 Returns all direct children nodes of the defined node in either `where` or `node` arguments.
-When no children were found it will return null.
+When no children were found it will return `null`.
 By default the tree is ordered by `path` in ascending order.

 | Argument  | Required           | Description                                                                                                                                        |
 | --------- | ------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------- |